 FAA radar flight track data for aircraft operations at TUS was evaluated for 2016.
 The radar data provided insight to the type of aircraft used for itinerant operations at the Airport.
 Itinerant operations were segmented into aircraft categories based on the radar data.
 However, the radar data fails to account for a majority of the local traffic at the Airport.
 There are a number of flight schools at the Airport which constitutes a large portion of the local traffic at the Airport.
-There or pilot training which is the predominate aircraft based at the Airport.
+These flight schools typically use single-engine piston aircraft for pilot training which is the predominate aircraft based at the Airport.
 Therefore, it was assumed the local operations in 2016 were conducted by a mix of aircraft similar to that of the based aircraft at the Airport.